Feeding Babies and Toddlers by the Food Groups

 Adults have it easy: The USDA puts out guidelines.
 But for babies and toddlers, the recommendations can be hard to nail down.
 Here's what you should shoot for when feeding your child through his or her second birthday.

-How many veggies does your child need every day?
+How much protein does your child need each day?